-I am thankful for some of the online “canary” groups which recommend safe products that they have used.
-I remembered seeing a post on the Canary Chat Facebook group that Angelique from Our Green Dreamhome heads up.
-They mentioned that ECOS Paints was a “safe” brand.
+I am thankful for some of the online Facebook groups which recommend safe products that they have used.
+I remembered seeing a post on the Canary Chat Facebook group.
+They mentioned that ECOS Paints was a “safe” non toxic paint brand.
 I decided to give ECOS Paints a try.

-After going through their website, I then read through their reviews and decided to give them a call.
+After going through their website, I read through their reviews and decided to give them a call.
 The representatives at ECOS Paints were great to work with!
 They were there to answer any questions or concerns I had.
-They were also responsive afterwards via email.
+They were also responsive afterward via email.

-The ECOS website says that their “products are free of pesticides, free of herbicides, free of fungicides, and entirely non-toxic”.
-They also say that their “paints are zero VOC and do not contain harmful solvents that off gas into the air.
+The ECOS Paints website says that their “products are free of pesticides, free of herbicides, free of fungicides, and entirely non-toxic”.
+They also say that their “paints are zero VOC and do not contain harmful solvents that off-gas into the air.
 Safer for you, your family and the environment.”
 After using it, I agree!

-Putting ECOS to the Test Against a Well Known Brand
+Putting ECOS Paints to the Test Against a Well Known Brand

-Initially, I wanted to paint our entire home with ECOS Paints, but because of the cost I wasn’t able to.
-However, I was able to spread it out so that there is some ECOS paint in most rooms.
+Initially, I wanted to paint our entire home with ECOS Paints, but due to the cost, I wasn’t able to.
+However, I was able to spread it out so that there is some ECOS Paints in most rooms.
 In addition to ECOS Paints, I purchased Behr no VOC, low odor paint.
 It actually turned out to be a good test between the two brands.

 Tip: After painting, place plates with charcoal around the room to absorb fumes.

-I liked the fact that ECOS ships all of your paint for a flat rate to a UPS store.
-This works great if you have a large order.
-In our instance, we were trying to paint before fully moving in.
+However, in our instance, we were trying to paint before fully moving in.
 I also had family in town to help, so I was on a tight deadline.
-I was told by ECOS that they could accommodate my shipping timeline.
+I was told by ECOS Paints that they could accommodate my shipping timeline.
 Unfortunately, the paint shipment was delayed.
 They tried to remedy it, but it still arrived later then what was anticipated.
 In addition, 2 of the cans had spilled out some during the shipment.
 We didn’t lose a lot of paint, but it was a little messy.

 I gave both ECOS Paints and the store where I bought the Behr paint the identical color codes for one of the base colors I was using.
-There was a slight color difference between the two paints.
-It isn’t noticeable when they are on two different walls, but it is noticeable if I try to touch up using the different brand than what was originally used to paint.
+There was a slight color variation between the two paints.
+It isn’t noticeable when they are on two different walls, but it is noticeable if I try to touch up a wall using the different paint brand than what was originally used to paint.